 - software is moving from On-Premise to the Cloud;

-- staff are increasingly using collaboration tools like Teams and Slack and bypassing more conventional UC applications.
+- teams are increasingly using collaboration tools like Microsoft Teams and Slack and bypassing more conventional UC applications.

 Take on and Transform